HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 **Conformance Requirement 3.17 (Risk Adjustment Criteria):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-17)
 {: #conformance-requirement-3-17}
-1. Risk Adjustment Variables SHALL be included within the supplementalData element using a usage element of risk-adjustment-variable
+1. Risk Adjustment Variables SHALL be included within the supplementalData element using a usage element of risk-adjustment-variable.
-2. Risk Adjustment Variables SHOULD reference a single CQL expression definition, with a name beginning with RAF
+2. Risk Adjustment Variables SHOULD reference a single CQL expression definition, with a name beginning with RAF.

 Some measures may define variables used to adjust scores based on a measure of “risk” observed in the population.
 Such variables are referred to as risk adjustment variables.
 Risk adjustment variables are included in the supplementalData section and defined using CQL; such inclusions must adhere to Conformance Requirement 3.17.